leanneduyck/MyMovies-Server/README.md

-<p>I have developed a RESTful API using Node.js with Express and MongoDB for a movie database application.</p>
+<p>This is a RESTful API built using Node.js with Express and MongoDB for a movie database application.</p>
-<p>It sets up a server that exposes endpoints for performing CRUD operations on movies and users, including authentication (JWT) and validation (express-validator) mechanisms.</p>
-<p>It also utilizes async/await for handling asynchronous operations.</p>
-<p>It is hosted on Heroku.</p>
+<p>It sets up the backend for MyMovies-Client repo.
+An unauthenticated user can sign up or log in.
+An authenticated user can view all movies in the database, edit user data, add/delete movies from a FavoriteMovies array, and delete the user's account.
+These action are performed via CRUD operations.
+Authentication includes JWT and express-validator validation.</p>
-<p>During the building process, I used Postman to test endpoints at key stages of code development.</p>
+<p>During the build process, I used Postam to test endpoints.</p>
+<p>The database is currently stored on MongoDB Atlas (at the beginning of the build, it was stored on MongoDB), and the server is hosted on Heroku.</p>
 <p>Techs Used:</p>
   <ul>
-    <li>Mongo DB plus Atlas</li>
+    <li>Mongo DB Atlas (initially MongoDB)</li>
     <li>Express</li>
     <li>Node.js</li>
     <li>Heroku</li>